 3. You’re more inclined to believe your partner than you are to believe yourself.
 Have you ever reeled with a sense of hurt and injustice, or seethed with anger at the way you’ve been treated?
 Have you found yourself asking: “Is it reasonable to feel like this?”
 “Am I misinterpreting things?”
 “Have I got it wrong?”

-4. You need your partner to acknowledge your feelings.
+4. You are totally reliant on your partner’s opinion of you.
 Have you ever felt desperate to make your partner hear what you are saying and apologise for the hurtful things they’ve said?
 Have you ever felt that only they can heal the pain they’ve caused?
 Does your need for them to validate your feelings keep you hooked into the relationship?

 When a partner constantly denies or refuses to listen to your feelings that is, unquestionably, mental abuse.